Counties 1 Hampshire: League table

+Green background are the promotion places.
+Pink background are the relegation places.
+Source:

-Teams for 2023–24
+2023–24

+Participating teams and locations

 Departing were Jersey and Winchester promoted to Regional 2 South Central.
 Basingstoke finished 12th and were relegated to Counties 2 Hampshire.
 Alton finished 11th and would also have been relegated but declined to compete in the RFU leagues in 2023–24.
 With four teams leaving and only three joining the league ran with eleven sides.